 A cartilage restoration procedure is a treatment option for cartilage defects that haven’t degenerated into arthritis.
 If left untreated, cartilage damage can cause a pothole-like effect.
 The type of cartilage restoration procedure depends on the location and size of the cartilage damage.

-Cartilage injuries can be painful and, if left untreated, can eventually lead to arthritis.
-The goal of cartilage restoration is to remove pain and prevent further damage to the joint.
+The goal of cartilage restoration treatment is to address the source of pain, restore quality of life and prevent further damage to the joint.

 Related Medical Services

 - Cartilage Restoration

 - Hip Surgery

 - Sports Medicine